|Rewards Rating:||3.4 / 5|

 The United Club Infinite Card charges an annual fee of $525 per year ($0 in the first year), over five times that of the United Explorer Card and $75 more than the retired United Club Card.

 Budget-conscious cardholders may balk at such a high fee, but the card’s impressive ongoing rewards rate and lounge access perks can make the annual fee worth it for United loyalists who value luxury travel.
 Just be sure you’ll make use of the card’s benefits and don’t mind limiting your rewards to flights on United and its partner airlines, otherwise the fee will be hard to justify.

 The Club Infinite card’s lack of a sign-up bonus has a major impact on its rewards earning potential, even with no annual fee at play in the first year.
-Based on the average person’s spending, the Club Infinite Card earns around $320 worth of United miles in the first year, compared to the United Explorer card’s $886.
-This assumes a mile value of 1.5 cents per mile and an annual card spend of $15,900.
+Based on the average person’s spending, the Club Infinite Card earns around $324 worth of United miles in the first year, compared to the United Explorer card’s $898 (assuming you earn the full sign-up bonus of 40,000 miles by spending $2,000 in the first three months).
+This assumes a mile value of 1.52 cents per mile and an annual card spend of $15,900.

 |Card||Sign-up bonus||Average rewards earned||Annual fee||Total earned|

 |United Explorer Card||40,000 miles * 1.52 cents / mile = $608||$15,900 * 1.2 miles / dollar * 1.52 cents / mile = $290||$95 ($0 first year)||$898|